National Doughnut Day History

 National Doughnut Day is a day of appreciation of Salvation Army volunteers who distributed doughnuts to servicemen during World War I. Doughnuts are fried circular pieces of dough that are usually topped with sugar syrups, chocolate, nuts and other flavorings.

 National Doughnut Day began in 1938 as a fundraiser for Chicago's Salvation Army.
 The fundraiser aimed to support the needy and honor the Salvation Army volunteers who donated their time during World War I to hand out doughnuts to the soldiers.
 When the US entered the war in 1917, Salvation Army huts were formed where many female volunteers were deployed to mother the soldiers.
 During this time, women began to make doughnuts for the servicemen who began to refer to the women as, Doughnut Dollies.
 This national holiday is celebrated each year on the first Friday in June.

-In the News and Trending for National Donut DayUpdated National Doughnut Day 2020: Krispy Kreme offering free doughnuts all week
+In the News and Trending for National Donut DayUpdated National Doughnut Day: How to get free Krispy Kreme donuts in Australia

 National Donut Day Facts & Quotes